 Proof of Verification

 According to the law, it is your right to receive proof of the verification, and if that proof is missing, to have the inaccurate entry deleted from your credit report.
-In addition, if there is no evidence or it’s unsatisfactory, you can dispute it again or file suit in court.
+In addition, if there is no evidence or it’s unsatisfactory, you can challenge it again or file suit in court.

 If the credit bureau asks you to open another dispute, agree to do so.
 If they need more information, use whatever information, or lack of information (names, numbers), you originally found when you sent your first letter of dispute.

 If they still refuse to offer proof of the method of verification, or details about it, inform them you will sue them for non-compliance under section 616 of the FCRA.

 Seeking Legal Redress from Credit Bureaus

-It is your right to seek a legal remedy when credit reporting companies won’t work with you according to the rules and guidelines established by law.
+It is your right to seek a legal remedy when they won’t work with you according to the rules and guidelines established by law.

 When faced with a potential consumer lawsuit, the credit bureaus might find it easier to remove the information and fix your history, but you’ll need to have a good case.

 You can let them know you will sue for non-compliance under section 616 of the FCRA.
 Or you might be able to sue for defamation.
 Let them know you’ve been talking to an attorney and that you know your rights.

 You might need to actually contact a lawyer to send an “intent to sue” letter.
 Finally, you can also file a complaint with the Federal Trade Commission.